 Stage 4: Convert

 Now that the Prospect is qualified, it’s time to start moving them one step closer to customer status.
 To attain this goal, they must be converted from Qualified Lead to Purchaser.
 This process requires actual and/or virtual dialogue.
 It may also require the provision of incentives to motivate them to ‘cross the line.’

 Stage 5: Trial

-A successful sampling or evaluation of a product on a trial basis typically leads to the Purchase stage, so this stop on the road to building a “Customer for” Life is an imperative.
-What sort of trial can you provide as proof that your product or service is worth purchasing?
+A successful sampling or evaluation of a product on a trial basis typically leads to the Purchase stage, so this stop on the road to building a “Customer for Life" is an imperative.
+What sort of experience can you provide as proof that your product or service is worth purchasing?
 Can you provide a product demo?
 A business audit or review?
 A value incentive like a reduction in rates, a price discount or refund?

 Stage 6: Purchase

 You’ve achieved the all-important trial of your product or service, and now it’s time to close the first sale before moving the customer along the remaining path to becoming a “Customer for Life.”
 It might take offering a further value incentive, but whatever it takes, it’s a vital time to close the sale.

 Keeping a customer purchasing and re-purchasing a product or service drives revenues and profits.
 Requiring multiple purchases of your products or services to maintain a new customer’s purchase pattern also drives up brand loyalty.

 Brand loyalty is intensified when a customer purchasing and re-purchasing Product A also purchases Product B, C or D. In addition, when that same customer re-purchases Product B, C or D while maintaining their purchases of Product A, it is time to recognize them as a loyal customer.